 Allman Park racecourse is located 90 minutes south-west of Brisbane and has the Warwick Cup is deemed to be one of the oldest races in history, which pre-dates the Melbourne Cup.

 The North Gregory Turf Club was founded back in the 1880’s where it was believed Banjo Patterson was a part of the club.

 Racing in Wondai is held twice a year, with their feature meeting being held on Anzac Day each year.

 Home to four race meetings each year, Yeppoon racecourse is located in Central Queensland 35 minutes north-west of Rockhampton.

 Based on the Southern coast line of Western Australia, the track plays host to regular Sunday meetings throughout the year.

-The main track in the west, the Ascot carnival in late November / early December attracts plenty of star power from the east coast and features group 1 racing.
+The main horse racing track in the west is Ascot racecourse.
+The Ascot carnival, in late November / early December, attracts plenty of star power from the east coast and features group 1 racing.

-The main winter / spring track in Western Australia, before Ascot takes over for their carnival and throughout the summer months.
+The main winter / spring track in Western Australia is Belmont racecourse, before Ascot takes over for their carnival and throughout the summer months.

 A stone’s throw away from the infamous Cable Beach, the Broome Turf Club is one of the most iconic racecourses in the country.